If you’re planning a day out in Yorkshire, these 30 awesome attractions should be at the top of your list.

 28. Bolton Abbey

-After making your way through the beautiful countryside of the Yorkshire Dales, you’ll arrive at Bolton Abbey, one of Yorkshire’s best days out.
-It’s boasts 30,000 acres of countryside, with 80 miles of footpaths intertwined within, giving you a different experience every time you visit.
-Cross the famed stepping stones, delve into the woods and discover the many activities along the way – all this on top of seeing the ruins of the abbey itself, which are stunning to behold.
+After making your way through the rolling hills of the Yorkshire Dales, you’ll arrive at Bolton Abbey, one of Yorkshire’s best days out for nature-lovers.
+It boasts an amazing 30,000 acres of countryside, with 80 miles of winding footpaths, you’ll have a different experience every time you visit.
+Cross the famed stepping stones (all 60 of them!), delve into the hilly woods and discover the abundant flora and fauna along the way – all this on top of seeing the ruins of the 12th-century priory, a stunning attraction in its own right.

 29. York Art Gallery

-From 14th century Italian panels to 20th century works from famed artists like David Hockney and LS Lowry, you’ll find an incredibly varied selection of art at York Art Gallery.
-It also holds the largest collection of William Etty’s works in the country and the most extensive collection of British Studio Ceramics in the world.
-Add to this a range of rotating exhibitions that bring the best in art to the city, and you’ve got yourself a gallery that’s worth visiting again and again – definitely one of Yorkshire top attractions.
+From 14th-century Italian panels to 20th-century works by artists like David Hockney and LS Lowry, you’ll find an impressive selection of art at York Art Gallery.
+It also holds the largest collection of York artist William Etty’s paintings in the country, and the most extensive collection of British Studio Ceramics in the world.
+Add to this a diverse range of rotating exhibitions that bring the best in modern art to the city, including the annual Aesthetica Art Prize exhibition, and you’ve got yourself a gallery that’s you’ll want to visit again and again.

 York Art Gallery, Exhibition Square, York, North Yorkshire, YO1 7EW.